liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 ## Type

 The `@Type` annotation defines an interface as a type.
-Its value defines the type's name.
+The annotation's value defines the type's name.
 For example, the value here is `BlogPosting`:

 ```
 @Type("BlogPosting")